Served: Almost 30 years

 Four years later, during July 1918, Patrolman Dooley joined the United States Army to fight in World War I. A month after he enlisted, on August 7, 1918, a metal service flag with one blue star was hung at Peebles Corner in honor of the popular officer.
-By September he was in Battery F of the 12th Field Artillery fighting in the Battle of Argonne Forrest and remained there almost to the end of the war.
+By September he was in Battery F of the 12th Field Artillery Regiment fighting in the involved in the 47-day and final World War I Battle of Argonne Forest and remained there almost to the end of the war.
 He was honorably discharged August 14, 1919.

 Patrolman Dooley returned to the Police Department and to Peebles Corner and continued as such until 1925.

-After the bootleg-liquor-involved murder of John Schrof (37) in Cherry Alley (off Plum Street) on June 22, 1925, Sergeant Dooley led Detectives Herman Reichman and Lee Flaugher in the successful investigation, confession, and arrest of Gene Bockel (55).
+After the bootleg-liquor-involved murder of John Schrof in Cherry Alley (off Plum Street) on June 22, 1925, Sergeant Dooley led Detectives Herman Reichman and Lee Flaugher in the successful investigation, confession, and arrest of Gene Bockel.

 He was appointed Sergeant of Detectives within one year of his promotion.
 During May 1927, Detective Sergeant Dooley and Detective Schwach investigated and successfully prosecuted the murder of Patrolman Olin Wilson.
 Chief of Police William Copelan also occasionally assigned him as Acting Chief of Detectives or Acting Night Chief.

 Detective Sergeant Dooley was always a ‘cop’s cop’, engaged directly in the activities of his personnel.
 Even as the Acting Night Chief, on August 15, 1927, he was wounded in a gun battle between a police squad and four safe robbers.
 One of the burglars’ bullets went through his arm.
-He was also one of the arresting officers of George Remus on October 6, 1927 after Remus famously murdered his wife and reenacted the murder for Sergeant Dooley.
+He was also one of the arresting officers of “King of the Bootleggers” George Remus on October 6, 1927 after Remus famously murdered his wife.
+During his confession, Remus reenacted the murder for Sergeant Dooley.